awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/key-pairs.rst

 :code:`KeyName` property to the name of the key pair.

-Pass the request object to the :sdk-net-api:`CreateKeyPair <EC2/MEC2EC2CreateKeyPairCreateKeyPairRequest>` method, which returns a :sdk-net-api:`CreateKeyPairResult <EC2/TEC2CreateKeyPairResult>` object.
+Pass the request object to the :sdk-net-api:`CreateKeyPair <EC2/MEC2EC2CreateKeyPairCreateKeyPairRequest>` method, which returns a :sdk-net-api:`CreateKeyPairResponse <EC2/TEC2CreateKeyPairResponse>` object.
 If a key pair with the specified name already exists, an :sdk-net-api:`AmazonEC2Exception <EC2/TEC2EC2Exception>` is thrown.

-The response object includes a :sdk-net-api:`CreateKeyPairResult <EC2/TEC2CreateKeyPairResult>` object that contains the new key's :sdk-net-api:`KeyPair <EC2/TEC2KeyPair>` object.
+The response object includes a :sdk-net-api:`CreateKeyPairResponse <EC2/TEC2CreateKeyPairResponse>` object that contains the new key's :sdk-net-api:`KeyPair <EC2/TEC2KeyPair>` object.
 The :sdk-net-api:`KeyPair <EC2/TEC2KeyPair>`
 object's :code:`KeyMaterial` property contains the unencrypted private key for the key pair.
 Save the private key as a :file:`.pem` file in a safe location.
 You'll need this file when you connect to